Robert Murray M'Cheyne: Mission

-In 1839, M'Cheyne and Bonar, together with two older ministers, Alexander Black and Alexander Keith, were sent to Palestine on a mission of inquiry to the condition of the Jews.
+In 1839, McCheyne and Bonar, together with two older ministers, Alexander Black and Alexander Keith, were sent to Palestine on a mission of inquiry to the condition of the Jews.
 Upon their return, their official report for the Board of Mission of the Church of Scotland was published as Narrative of a Visit to the Holy Land and Mission of Inquiry to the Jews.
 This led subsequently to the establishment of missions to the Jews by the Church of Scotland and by the Free Church of Scotland.
-Islay Burns, brother and biographer of William Chalmers Burns succeeded M'Cheyne as minister of St. Peter's.
+Islay Burns, brother and biographer of William Chalmers Burns succeeded McCheyne as minister of St. Peter's.

 Return to Dundee

-M'Cheyne was away from 12 April to 6 November 1839.
+McCheyne was away from 12 April to 6 November 1839.
 On his return he resumed his work at Dundee with renewed energy.
 In the autumn of 1842 he visited the north of England on an evangelical mission, and made similar journeys to London and Aberdeenshire.
-He preached to his own people on 12 March, and two days afterwards was seized with typhus fever, which he had contracted in the course of visitation, and died 25 March 1843.
+He preached in the morning and afternoon of 12 March to his own people in Dundee, and in the evening preached at Broughty Ferry.
+Two days afterwards was seized with typhus fever, which he had contracted in the course of visitation, and died 25 March 1843.